FlowFuse/website/src/handbook/development/releases/planning.md

 #### Product Backlog Board

-[This board](https://github.com/orgs/flowforge/projects/3/views/1) is maintained by the Product Owner (PO) and CTO.
+[This board](https://github.com/orgs/flowforge/projects/3/views/1) is maintained by the Product Manager (PM) and CTO.
 It is the main entry point for all epics and stories.

 Items on this board are put into one of the following states to indicate their priority in the backlog, they can move up or down the priority depending on business needs.

- - 'No Status' This is where all new items initially land so that they can be appropriately triaged and assigned by the PO and CTO
+ - 'No Status' This is where all new items initially land so that they can be appropriately triaged and assigned by the PM and CTO
  - 'Long' This is the long term horizon, items that we know we will want to do one day but at the moment are long term goals, typically this could be 12 months away or more.
  - 'Medium' These are items that are in the 6-12 month time frame.
  - 'Short' These are items in the 3-6 month time frame, Often these items will get pulled into a milestone from this point depending on capacity.